Elvis Presley News: delivered by email

 The music was recorded in two late 1962 sessions, at a point where neither Elvis nor the musicians had completely abandoned the notion that something worthy could be created in the Radio Recorders studio.
 The material suffered from an MGM requirement that the songs be taped without any echo, which deprives the result of any natural room ambiance.
 Despite this unfortunate decision, a few numbers remained successful.

 Elvis is outstanding on two Don Robertson ballads, 'I'm Falling In Love Tonight' and 'They Remind Me Too Much Of You'.
-His commitment, plus the wistful, near-falsetto voice he so skillfully employed in many classic early sixties recordings, is total.
+His commitment, plus the wistful, near-falsetto voice he so skilfully employed in many classic early sixties recordings, is total.
 Presley even invited Robertson to play piano and organ on the sessions -- an unprecedented display of affection for an Elvis songwriter.

 The rest of the soundtrack is a wash of substandard or rehashed song craft, where both Elvis and his musicians seem as uninspired as the offerings.
 For example, a listener is left to ponder who could have possibly felt Elvis Presley needed to cut songs like 'Cotton Candy Land'.
 And apparently some in the Presley songwriting stable must have felt the pressure of too many soundtrack slots.